franciscop/superdom/readme.md

 dom.a.attr.target = '_blank';
 ```

-> Not compatible with Internet Explorer and older Safari http://caniuse.com/#feat=proxy
+> We are in pre-1.0.0 so things might change.
+Not compatible with [Internet Explorer and older Safari](http://caniuse.com/#feat=proxy)

 ## Installation